 Undergraduate Research Opportunities:

-The Centre typically hosts undergraduate Research Assistants working on projects for 1 or 2 terms, including COGS 402 research projects, Psychology Honours program projects, Directed Studies, and USRA/Quinn summer studentships.
-Although we take on some students in a purely voluntary capacity, our preference where possible is for more ‘formal’ positions where the student receives course credit, as this creates some structure, and clear expectations and endpoints for the project.
+The Centre typically hosts undergraduate Research Assistants working on projects for 1 or 2 terms, including PSYC 240 and COGS 402 research projects, Psychology Honours program projects, Directed Studies, and USRA/WLIURA/Quinn summer studentships.
+We also take on some students in a purely voluntary capacity, but the advantages of the more ‘formal’ positions is that the student receives course credit, and these projects have clearer expectations and endpoints (e.g. an end of term report).

 If you are interested in joining the lab as an undergraduate RA, please consider the following: